loverajoel/jstips/README.md

 }
 ```

-One way to improve the nested if statement would be using the 'switch' statement.
+One way to improve the nested `if` statement would be using the `switch` statement.

 ```javascript
 switch(color) {